E-mail center

 For each email template, you can configure the following fields:

-• Sender name – The display name that appears in the recipient’s inbox (for example: your brand or company name).
+• Sender name – The “from” name shown in the inbox.

 • Email subject – The subject line of the email.